 The Halachic Adventures of the Potato

-Although nowadays we all take the potato for granted, it actually has a fascinating history: one which not only has impacted halachah, but, due to its travels, enshrined its ‘discoverer’, Sir Francis Drake, as one of the Chasidei Umos HaOlam (righteous gentiles of the world)!
-This article sets out to ‘explore’ the halachic impact the potato has made in several different areas.
+Although nowadays we all take the potato for granted, it actually has a fascinating history: one which not only has impacted halacha, but due to its travels, enshrined its “discoverer,” Sir Francis Drake, as one of the Chassidei Umos Ha’Olam (righteous gentiles of the world)!In this article, we willexplore the halachic impact the potato has made in several different areas.

-Ever since first ‘making the scene’ via the victorious Spaniards shipping them from the conquered Incas to their own colonies and armies throughout Europe in the late 1500s, the ubiquitous potato has been a considerable mainstay on the world stage.
+Ever since first “making the scene” via the victorious Spaniards shipping them from the conquered Incas to their own colonies and armies throughout Europe in the late 1500s, the ubiquitous potato has been a considerable mainstay on the world stage.
 From circumnavigating the globe with Sir Francis Drake, to famed French physician Antoine Parmentier waxing poetic about this nightshade’s nutritional value, to Queen Marie Antoinette wearing a headdress of potato flowers at a fancy ball (obviously while she still had her head), by the 1770s the potato had become a staple crop throughout Europe.

-Brachah Brouhaha — Mind Your K’s andT’s
+Bracha Brouhaha — Mind Your K’s andT’s

-If one were to take a poll as to the potato’s proper brachah (blessing required before eating) the vast majority would respond that since the potato is a vegetable and grows and gets its nourishment from the ground, its proper brachah is “borei pri ha’adama”.
-Yet, although this seems clear-cut, interestingly, there are those who make a different blessing: shehakol, usually reserved for food items not naturally grown.
+If one were to take a poll as to the potato’s proper bracha the vast majority would respond that since the potato is a vegetable and grows and gets its nourishment from the ground, its proper bracha is “Borei Pri Ha’adama.”Yet, although this seems clear-cut, interestingly, there are those who make a different blessing: Shehakol, usually reserved for food items not naturally grown.

-The source of this remarkable ruling seems to be an enigmatic translation by the Aruch, Rav Nosson M’Romi (lit. of Rome; d.
-1106), a contemporary of Rashi.When referring to the proper brachah of mushrooms and other food items that do not actually get their nourishment from the earth and consequentially their bracha being shehakol,the Aruch translates them as “Tartuffel”.
-Not familiar with the archaic word, the famed Yismach Moshe maintained that the Aruch must have been referring to “Kartuffel”, colloquially known as the potato.
-He added that the great Rav Naftali of Ropshitz made a shehakol on potatoes as well.
+The source of this remarkable ruling seems to be an enigmatic translation by the Aruch, Rav Nosson M’Romi (literally, of Rome; d.
+1106), a contemporary of Rashi.When referring to the proper bracha of mushrooms and other food items that do not actually get their nourishment from the earth and consequentially their bracha being Shehakol,the Aruch translates them as “Tartuffel.”
+Not familiar with the archaic word, the famed Yismach Moshe maintained that the Aruch must have been referring to “Kartuffel,” colloquially known as the potato.
+He added that the great Rav Naftali of Ropshitz made a Shehakol on potatoes as well.

-This rationale is also found in several other sefarim, and there are prominent authorities who therefore made a shehakol brachah on potatoes.In fact, Sanz and Kamarna Chassidim, among others, follow this custom.
+This rationale is also found in several other sefarim, and there are prominent authorities who therefore made a Shehakol bracha on potatoes.In fact, Sanz, Bobov (which is a branch of the Sanz dynasty), and Kamarna Chassidim among others, follow this customto this day.

-The Klausenberger Rebbe, the Tzhelemer Rav, and Rav Shraga Feivel Schneebalg staunchly defend the practice of making a shehakol on potatoes.
-The Klausenberger Rebbe adds areason to do so: Since one can make flour out of potatoes and potatoes satiate and are filling, it might be considered in the same category of rice, whose proper brachah is mezonos.The rule is that if one is unsure what the proper brachah is he should make a shehakol.
-He therefore opines that potatoes should also be shehakol.
+The Klausenberger Rebbe, the Tzehlemer Rav, and Rav Shraga Feivel Schneebalg staunchly defend the practice of making a Shehakol on potatoes.
+The Klausenberger Rebbe adds areason to do so: since one can make flour out of potatoes and potatoes satiate and are filling, it might be considered in the same category of rice, whose proper bracha is Mezonos.The rule is that if one is unsure what the proper bracha on a food item is,a Shehakol should be made.
+He therefore opines that potatoes should also be Shehakol.

-R’ Chaim Safrin, the Kamarna Rebbe of Yerushalayim’s son personally told this author a similar reasoning as the Klausenberger Rebbe’s why Kamarna Chassidim make a shehakol.He added that anyway if one makes a shehakol on any food he is yotzei b’dieved, so kol shekein one may do so with a potato when many great Rabbanim have said to do so.
+R’ Chaim Safrin, the Kamarna Rebbe of Yerushalayim’s son, personally told this author a similar reasoning to the Klausenberger Rebbe’s of why Kamarna Chassidim make a Shehakol.He added that anyway if one makes a Shehakol on any food he is yotzei b’dieved, so kol shekein one may do so by a potato when many great Rabbanim have said to do so.

-However, the facts do not seem to corroborate that potatoes should be in the same category as mushrooms, as potatoes not only grow and root in the ground, but they also get their nourishment from the ground, as opposed to mushrooms and their ilk.
-Several contemporary authorities point out that it is highly unlikely, if not impossible, for the Aruch, who lived in Europe in the 11th century, to have been referring to “Kartuffel” as the proper translation for mushrooms, as tubers were unknown on that continent until almost five hundred years later!
-Therefore, the vast majority of authorities rule that the proper blessing on the potato is indeed “borei pri ha’adama”.
+However, the facts do not seem to corroborate that potatoes should be classified in the same category of mushrooms, as potatoes not only grow and root in the ground, but they also get their nourishment from the ground, as opposed to mushrooms and their ilk.
+Several contemporary authorities point out that it is highly unlikely, if not outright impossible, for the Aruch, who lived in Europe in the eleventh century, to have been referring to “Kartuffel”(potatoes) as the proper translation for mushrooms, as tubers were unknown on that continent until almost five hundred years later!
+Therefore, the vast majority of authorities rule that the proper blessing on the potato is indeed “Borei Pri Ha’adama.”

-Another interesting issue related to the potato is its exclusion from the Ashkenazic prohibition of eating kitniyos (legumes; ostensibly based on its semi-literal translation: ‘little things’) on Pesach.
-It is well known that the actual prohibition of chametz on Pesach pertains exclusively to leavened products produced from the five major grains: wheat, barley, oats, spelt, or rye.Yet, already in place from the times of the Rishonim,there was an Ashkenazicprohibition against eating kitniyos (legumes; literally ‘little things’)on Pesach, except in times of famine or grave need.Although several authorities opposed this prohibition; nonetheless it is binding on Ashkenazic Jewry in full force, even today.
+Another interesting issue related to the potato is its exclusion from the Ashkenazic prohibition of eating kitniyos (legumes; ostensibly based on its semi-literal translation: “little things”) on Pesach.
+It is well known that the actual prohibition of chometz on Pesach pertains exclusively to leavened products produced from the five major grains: wheat, barley, oats, spelt, or rye.Yet, already in place from the times of the Rishonim,there was an Ashkenazicprohibition against eating kitniyos (legumes; ostensibly based on its semi-literal translation: “little things”)on Pesach, except in times of famine or grave need.Although several authorities opposed this prohibition,nonetheless it is binding on Ashkenazic Jewry in full force, even today.

-Although referred to slightly differently by our great luminaries, i.e. the Kitzur Shulchan Aruch references it as an ‘issur’, the Mishnah Berurah as a ‘chumrah’, the Aruch Hashulchan as a ‘geder’, Rav Tzvi Pesach Frank zt”l as a ‘gezeirah’, Rav Moshe Feinstein zt”l as a ‘minhag’, and the Klausenberger Rebbe zt”l as a ‘takanah’, nonetheless, they all maintain that thekitniyos prohibition is compulsory on all Ashkenazic Jewry.In fact, the Aruch Hashulchan avers that ‘once our forefathers have accepted this prohibition upon themselves, it is considered a ‘geder m’din Torah’ and one who is lenient is testifying about himself that he has no fear of Heaven”.
-He adds, echoing Shlomo Hamelech’s wise words (Koheles Ch.
-10: 8) regarding a ‘poretz geder’, that one who breaks this prohibition deserves to be bitten by a snake.
+Although referred to slightly differently by our great luminaries - e.g., the Kitzur Shulchan Aruch references the kitniyos restrictionas an “issur,” the Mishnah Berurah as a “chumrah,” the Aruch Hashulchan as a “geder,” Rav Tzvi Pesach Frank as a “gezeirah,” Rav Moshe Feinstein as a “minhag,” and the Klausenberger Rebbe as a “takkanah,” nonetheless, they all maintain that thekitniyos prohibition is compulsory on all Ashkenazic Jewry.In fact, the Aruch Hashulchan avers that “once our forefathers have accepted this prohibition upon themselves, it is considered a ‘geder m’din Torah’ and one who is lenient is testifying about himself that he has no fear of Heaven.”
+He adds, echoing Shlomo HaMelech’s wise words in Koheles regarding a “poretz geder,” that one who breaks this prohibition deserves to be bitten by a snake.